 Reflecting on the opportunities that lie ahead, ACEC President and CEO Linda Bauer Darr says the views of the new ACEC Executive Committee accurately reflect an industry-wide optimism for the future, especially considering recent times.
 "We have a ton of business acumen and practice expertise on the new ExCom," she says.
 "This not only positions the Council to take advantage of opportunities from the increased investments, but also in opportunities to further enhance industry best practices and the regulatory environment for our members."
 Bob Violino is a business and technology writer based in Massapequa Park, New York.

-engineering firm leader is relentless in their desire to build a great company with great opportunities for employees and exceptional service for clients.
-A personality trait that also separates a great engineering firm leader from a good engineering firm leader is personal humility.

--John Rathke, vice chair

-It Great leaders can communicate a very clear message of the firm's vision and mission statement to their stakeholders to chart a successful path for the firm.
-A great leader also provides the appropriate tools, resources, and a comfortable environment for their staff so they can thrive, succeed, advance, and grow within the firm. \$1 are strategic, yet they openly accept and value the opinion of the team.
+tt A great engineering firm leader is relentless in their desire to build a great company with great opportunities for employees and exceptional service for clients.
+A personality trait that also separates a great engineering firm leader from a good engineering firm leader is personal humility. ?? -John Rathke, vice chair tt Great leaders can communicate a very clear message of the firm's vision and mission statement to their stakeholders to chart a successful path for the firm.
+A great leader also provides the appropriate tools, resources, and a comfortable environment for their staff so they can thrive, succeed, advance, and grow within the firm.
+99 -Melvin Williams, senior vice chair ct A great leader is one who can earn 'followership' within their firm.
+They lead by example.
+They are strategic, yet they openly accept and value the opinion of the team.
 Once the vision is set, they train and empower those around them and then get out of their way.
-They will celebrate successes as a part of the team, but they will take responsibility for things that didn't pay off. \$90
+They will celebrate successes as a part of the team, but they will take responsibility for things that didn't pay off.
+99 -Jay Wolverton, chair-elect WHAT MAKES AN EFECTIVE BOARD OF ANSWERS INCLUDE DIVERSITY, A STRONG STRATEGY, AND A GOOD RELATIONSHIP WITH THE CEO BY BOB VIOLINO he role of boards of directors has become increasingly complex in recent years.
+Investors, academics, legislators, regulators, and the general public are increasingly concerned about how effectively boards and individual directors are performing.
+DIRECTORS?